 Who owns the devices

-Ownership of devices is transferred from the Department for Education (DfE) to the local authorities (LAs), academy trusts, schools, colleges and further education (FE) providers who receive them at the point of delivery.
+Ownership of devices is transferred from the Department for Education (DfE) to the local authorities (LAs), academy trusts, schools, colleges and further education (FE) institutions who receive them at the point of delivery.

-Devices for education: children and young people in schools and FE providers
+Devices for education: children and young people in schools and FE institutions

 LAs and trusts may choose to transfer ownership to schools and colleges.